deadlyvipers/dojo_rules/introduction.md

-Hi, I'm Adrien the next best ninja of the world
+Hi, I'm Adrien the next best ninja of the world.
+My favorite Chode Shool path is : Javascript